AminaMNuhu/2408159-ma1805-SpringFinalProject/README.md

+FLOTSAM BY AMINA NUHU
+Flotsam (noun) - 'the wreckage of a ship or its cargo found floating on or washed up by the sea.'
 EXTENSION WITH ADDITIONAL REOURCES with extension and additional resources I would add more sound elements to the game; such as more sound effects to more assets and additional background music.
 I would also include way more levels on the game that increase in difficulty for more player progression and narrative development.
 I would also improve the graphics of the game if possible to make the game generally more cohesive.
 I would also add animation.
 For example in my cutscene I would animate the text to appear on the screen like a typewriter.
 I would also expand and develop the game's narrative by giving each additional level a different loaction, while still maintaining the underwater/ocean theme and aesthetic.
 In each additional level I could give the player level-up assets such as, coin boosters, power surges, shields, weapons and so on.